 Discounters provide a wide range of items, many of which are private branded or generic brands, at costs that are lower than retail.
 Closeout and discontinued products are frequently sourced at lower-than-wholesale costs by discount stores like Family Dollar, Dollar General, and Big Lots, which pass the savings on to customers.

 Without the costs of traditional brick-and-mortar merchants, internet shopping websites deliver products straight to customers at their homes or offices.
-They frequently offer items at a cheaper price than retail, storing them in warehouses and creating partnerships with warehouses, distributors, and occasionally manufacturers to obtain discounted goods.
+They frequently offer items at a lower price than retail, storing them in warehouses and creating partnerships with warehouses, distributors, and occasionally manufacturers to obtain discounted goods.